dret/webconcepts/concepts/link-relation/bookmark.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/bookmark"
 title:         "Link Relation: bookmark"
+concept-name:  Link Relation
+concept-value: bookmark
 description: "Refers to a bookmark.
 A bookmark is a link to a key entry point within an extended document.
 The title attribute may be used, for example, to label the bookmark.
 Note that several bookmarks may be defined in each document."
 ---